-About 1,700 people are reported missing in Atlanta each year, Brown said, and 30 percent are found in 24 hours.
-Reports of missing children even habitual runaways - have lately been receiving wide attention because of the continued unsolved killings of children.
-Dempster D. Williams, 10, of bempster D. williams, iv, a southwest Atlanta, was last seen at his home at 8 p.m. and was reported missing within hours, police said.
+Cullerton says he plans to introduce a new bill to permit renter tax breaks which would save renters \$22 million a year.
+Cullerton argued that 12 states, including Indiana and Wisconsin, have laws giving lax breaks to renters and that Illinois should enact a similar bill.
+He also noted that homeowners are entitled to various deductions on their various deductions on their federal income tax returns.
+We Urge you to SHOP & COMPARE WE PAY MORE for CLASS RINGS Anything of Gold or Silver J&J Coins 823 S. III.
+457-68310 even habitual runaways - have lately been receiving wide attention because of the continued unsolved killings of children.
+Dempster D. Williams, 10, of southwest Atlanta, was last seen at his home at 8 pm. and was reported missing within hours, police said.
 Termal Heard, 14, of northwest Atlanta, was last seen at 3:30 p.m. at a downtown park trying to catch a bus to suburban College Park.
-He was reported missing Wednesday Child disappearances are not Unid disappearances are not turned over to the special child deaths task force until it is determined they fit the profile of the 20 cases under in-vestigation.
+He was reported missing Wednesday Child disappearances are not Child disappearances are not turned over to the special child deaths task force until it is determined they fit the profile of the 20 cases under in-vestigation.
 All the dead and missing children investigated by the task force were aged 7 to 15, all were black, and many received little parental supervision.
 All but two were boys.
-They were killed or disappeared over the past 19 membe months.
-Mayor Maynard Jackson has asked President Reagan for asked President Reagan for over \$1.5 million in federal aid to help pay for the child slayings inquiry.
-He also asked that a federal offer of \$264,000 in technical help from the Law Enforcement Assistance Ad-ministration be restructured.
-LEAA acting director George Bohlinger said Wednesday that his agency would have little money to give the city even if it wanted to .
+They were killed or disappeared over the past 19 Mayor Maynard Jackson has asked President Reagan for asked President Reagan for over \$1.5 million in federal aid to help pay for the child slayings inquiry.
+He also asked that a federal offer of \$284,000 in technical help from the Law Enforcement Assistance Administration be restructured.
+LEAA acting director George Bohlinger said Wednesday that his agency would have little money to give the city even if it wanted to.
 "We don't have an operating budget.
 The Carter administration zeroed it out last Brown had said Monday that Bohlinger had assured him he Bohlinger had assured num ne could expect a restructured program valued at \$264,000.
-But Bohlinger said \$38,000 was all LEAA officials in Washington 'were able to scrape together," conceding, "It doesn't buy conceding, much.
-State Crime Commission Director Bill Kelley said he has about \$40,000 the city might expect to get as a minimum from federal grants turned over to his agency.
-He estimated \$170,000 as the maximum grant over ibb possible Estimates of the cost of the police department's special investigation have ranged from \$150,000 to \$200,000 a month.
+But Bohlinger said \$38,000 was all LEAA officials in Washington. 'were able to scrape together," conceding, "It doesn't buy conceding, State Crime Commission Director Bill Kelley said he has about \$40,000 the city might expect to get as a minimum from federal grants turned over to his agency.
+He estimated \$170,000 as the maximum grant Estimates of the cost of the police department's special investigation have ranged from \$150,000 to \$200,000 a month.

-ere looking for a r design & pl of their new creations.
-CONTACT BOB OR MARSHA AT THE HAIR LAB FOR MORE IMPO THE HAIR LAB w Rick Rudolf who will be doing free heir analysis when you bring in this ed a 3-14-41) Call for an appoin 457-2523 715 S. University (on the island)

-Lab equipment missing The value of items reported The value of items reported stolen from a room in Life Science I during a break-in Saturday has reached \$1,500,-SIU-C police said Wednesday.
-A triple-beam balance valued at \$85 was reported missing Wednesday by a worker, police said said When the break-in was first reported to police, no items or of the room, police said.
-A balance loader valued at A balance loader valled at \$395 and a microscope valued at \$1,078 were also discovered missing after an inventory taken Monday.
+r design & pi of their new creations.
+AT THE HAIR LAB FOR THE HAIR LAS W Rick Rudolf who will be doing free heir analysis when you bring in this ed 457-2523 715 S. University (on the island) Lab equipment missing The value of items reported The value of items reported stolen from a room in Life Science I during a break-in Saturday has reached \$1,500.-SIU-C police said Wednesday.
+A triple-beam balance valued at \$65 was reported missing Wednesday by a worker, police said When the break-in was first reported to police, no items were reported missing.
+En-trance to the room was gained by breaking a window on the oor of the room, police said.
+A balance loader valued at A balance loader valued at \$395 and a microscope valued at \$1,078 were also discovered missing after an inventory taken Monday.
 Police have no suspects in the case